 The steps below will guide you through the process of upgrading your users to the latest Office desktop client.
 We recommend you read through these steps before beginning the upgrade process.

-Note: IT Professionals responsible for planning and testing large scale deployments in an enterprise should also see, Plan your upgrade from Office 2007 to Office 365 ProPlus.
+Note: IT Professionals responsible for planning and testing large scale deployments in an enterprise should also see Office 2007 end of support roadmap.

 Please leave us a comment to let us know if these steps helped.

 Step 1 – Check system requirements